Pumpkin Soup

 • You must use canned pumpkin purée, NOT canned pumpkin pie filling.

-• I don't blend this soup because I like the texture and the surprise of having small pieces of onions and mushrooms.
-However, if you like, you can use a regular or hand blender to blend the soup smooth.
-But for this recipe, I don't recommend it.
+• I don’t blend this soup because I like the texture and the surprise of small pieces of onions and mushrooms.
+However, you can use a regular or hand blender to blend the soup smoothly, but I don’t recommend it for this recipe.

 • If you like a thicker soup, reduce the amount of vegetable broth.